WLHK: Adult contemporary (1980–1994)

-Hot adult contemporary (1994-2003)
+Hot adult contemporary (1994–2003)

-In the fall of 1994, Dunkin renamed Lite Rock 97 as 97-1 WENS, the "Best Mix of the 70s, 80s, and the 90s."
+In the fall of 1994, Dunkin renamed Lite Rock 97 as 97-1 WENS, the "Best Mix of the 70s, 80s, and the 90s".
 Dunkin also eliminated Eric Garnes' long time "Night Lite Love Songs" program, extended the night shifts to 7 pm to midnight and midnight to 5:30 am.
 The popular Garnes remained as WENS night personality.
 Bonnell was moved to overnights.
 The only full-time lineup change for much of the remainder of the 1990s was the brief swap of Bernie Eagan and Scott Fischer.
 Eagan quickly found that he disliked early morning hours, and both Eagan and Fischer soon returned to their previous places on the WENS schedule.
 Ken Hayes had left as traffic anchor in the mid-1990s and was replaced by Paul Poteet in mornings and Rich McDonald in afternoons.
 McDonald also became the cornerstone of the WENS weekend lineup during that time.

 By the end of the 1990s, Scott Fischer had left the radio station.
 His role on the WENS morning show was filled by midday talent John Cinnamon, joining his wife Ann Craig.
 Cinnamon and Craig had married several years earlier.
 Cinnamon's midday shift was taken by weekend talent Michelle Rivers.
 Rivers has begun her broadcast career working in call-out research at WENS in the late 1980s.

 Changing times and changing tastes marked the change in century at WENS.
 In 2001, the "Ann and John" morning show was replaced by Bernie Eagan, paired with Stephanie Quinn.
 Quinn had worked at the station as Stephanie Smith in the late 1980s.
 Bernie's time in WENS morning drive would again be brief.
 It was announced that WENS had hired Julie Patterson and Steve King from crosstown WZPL.
 "Julie and Steve" sat out an extended non-compete and then replaced Eagan and Quinn in mornings.
 WENS marked the time with a "Free Julie and Steve" promotion.

-After Y2K, the station's positioning statement became "the Best Mix of the 80s, 90s, and Today."
-In 1999, Bernie Eagan had begun hosting the "Friday Night Retro Show," an early effort at 1980s intensive music programming.
+After Y2K, the station's positioning statement became "the Best Mix of the 80s, 90s, and Today".
+In 1999, Bernie Eagan had begun hosting the "Friday Night Retro Show", an early effort at 1980s intensive music programming.
 The show was a ratings success, forcing the creation of all 1980s weekends.
-Oddly, in 2002, WENS dropped all 1980s music from its playlist.
-The void in 1980s music programming allowed the creation of competing Retro 93-9 FM.
+In 2002, WENS dropped all 1980s music from its playlist; the void in 1980s music programming allowed the creation of competing Retro 93-9 FM.
 At the same time, WENS dropped all mention of the heritage WENS call letters from station programming.
-Playing only music of the 1990s with currents and re-currents from the 2000s, and using the name "Mix 97-1," WENS took a drop in both ratings and advertising revenue.
+Playing only music of the 1990s with currents and re-currents from the 2000s, and using the name "Mix 97-1", WENS took a drop in both ratings and advertising revenue.
 By the time station management reversed the "Mix 97-1" decision, WENS was in a seemingly irreversible decline.